Chrishell Stause Shows Off Her New ‘Glow’ In Cozy Selfie With Boyfriend Keo Motsepe

 Others said they can’t wait to see dancing videos from the two, despite the fact that they weren’t partnered together on the ABC celebrity ballroom competition.

-Chrishell’s snuggly pic was posted one day after Keo, 31, shared a pic from a night out in Mexico in an Instagram post which can be seen here.
+Chrishell’s snuggly pic was posted one day after Keo, 31, shared a pic from a night out in Mexico in an Instagram post, which can be seen here.

 “Thank you [Le Blanc Resorts] for having us!
 Happy to celebrate this woman in my life.
 [Chrishell Stause] crazy about u baby,” he wrote.

 The new couple checked into the adults-only resort on Sunday, according to Page Six.
 The outlet noted that the luxury realtor and her boyfriend booked four days in a Junior Suite at the hotel at a cost of $1,630 per night.
 Chrishell and Keo reportedly checked in to their room to find a welcome gift of a bottle of Moët and an array of desserts.
-The lovebirds are also expected to take part in a photoshoot and will also get a couple’s massage during their stay at the posh hotel.
+The lovebirds are also expected to take part in a photoshoot and will also get a couples massage during their stay at the posh hotel.

-On Instagram, Chrsihell teased that she is at the resort for “work,” but she’s certainly mixing some pleasure with her business.
+On Instagram, Chrishell teased that she is at the resort for “work,” but she’s certainly mixing some pleasure with her business.

 Interestingly, Chrishell’s Dancing with the Stars partner and Keo’s best friend, Gleb Savchenko, is also staying at the hotel with his rumored new girlfriend, Sharknado actress Cassie Scerbo.
 Last month, Gleb announced his split from his wife of 14 years, Elena Samodanova.